earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 Error: Not Found
 ```

-Since the service returns 404s for those, once I have `http.Response`  I just need to status codes:
+Since the service returns 404s for those, once I have `http.Response`  I just need to check status codes:

 ```
 	if res.StatusCode == 404 {